Language Teaching in French-Speaking Schools: The Shift from Dutch to English and the Impact on Language Choices

 A national language soon to be imposed?

 All this data inspires two reflections.
 Should a national language be imposed as the first modern language?
 We remember that the Minister of Education, Caroline Désir, announced this change for the start of the 2027 school year, a year ago.
 His note was endorsed by the government.
-It remains to be seen to what extent the intention could be called into question by the next majority and/or the difficulty in finding teachers.
+It remains to be seen to what extent the intention might be called into question by the next majority and/or the difficulty in finding teachers.

 This is the second point of attention: the advance of the first modern language from the 3rd primary in Walloon schools, next week, will give indications on the feasibility of the policies envisaged in terms of language teaching.